nianticlabs/map-free-reloc/README.md

 # :bar_chart: Evaluate Your Method
 We provide an [online benchmark website](https://research.nianticlabs.com/mapfree-reloc-benchmark/benchmark) to evaluate submissions on the test set.

+Note that, for the public leaderboard, **we only allow submissions that use single query frames** for their estimates.
+That is, methods using multi-frame queries are not allowed.
+If you are interested in a multi-frame version of the task, please reach out to mapfree-reloc@nianticlabs.com as we might extend the benchmark in the future.

 ## Submission Format
 The submission file is a ZIP file containing one txt file per scene:
 ```